Governors

 Register of interests

-• Parish Councillor, and Vice Chair, for Bures St Mary Parish Council
+• Parish Councillor for Bures St Mary Parish Council

-• Elected member of the Diocesan Board of Education (from Jan.
-19)
+• Member of the Diocesan Board of Education

 • Governor at Pot Kiln Primary School